 In 2013, White Apple Institute (WAI) was granted nonprofit status as a 501 (C) (3) by the Internal Revenue Service and Certified as a Veteran-operated organization.
-WAI was formerly known as White Apple Training & Education Center, a private company in 1983.
-Founder Danita Applewhite, PhD, CRC, a Woman Veteran, developed the organization in response to the overwhelming requests of educators, counselors, and employers concerned with recruitment, retention, motivation, performance,and productivity issues related to Persons with DISability.
+WAI was formerly known as White Apple Training & Education Center, a private consultation firm in 1983.
+Founder Danita Applewhite, PhD, CRC, a Woman Veteran, Retired Professor, developed the organization in response to the overwhelming requests of educators, counselors, and employers concerned with recruitment, retention, motivation, performance,and productivity issues related to Persons with DISability.
 Her research shows that retention, absenteeism, and behavioral changes in the classroom and workplace are related more to those with nonvisible disability.

 She founded the White Apple Institute (formerly White Apple Training and Education Center) as a private practice in 1983 and it became a Veteran operated non-profit 501 c (3) in 2013.
 Her purpose continues to focus on CONNECTING or reconnecting Students; EDUCATING them on self-advocacy for accommodations at school and in the workplace; and SUPPORTING them with Mentorships and Sponsorships to ensure emotional and financial stability to reach their goals for workforce success.
 The unique methods implemented by White Apple Institute has helped thousands of Veterans and Non-Veterans prevent dropout and burnout from school, work and a quality life.
 Her mission is supported by a wonderful team of differently-abled Veterans and Non-Veterans who volunteer their time, skills, and passion to help others.

 Dr. Applewhite is a frequent Speaker and Consultant at “Disability and Veteran-Friendly” educational institutions and companies.
 She is most effective with her clientele because of her own recovery from cancer and a near fatal car accident, resulting in her being wheelchair-bound and adapting to chronic pain.
 This journey has inspired her to help others change the perception of “disabled to differently-abled” and to recognize that everyone, regardless of the severity of our disabilities, is capable of being a “student and teacher”!
-She has written the Ask Dr. Applewhite Self-Rehabilitation Program (pending publication) as a compilation of counseling and self-help techniques she has implemented with Nontraditional, Underserved Students, as well as herself.
+She has written "White Apple Wisdom, the Ask Dr. Applewhite Self-Rehabilitation Program" (pending publication) as a compilation of counseling and self-help techniques she has implemented in her speeches and talk shows.

-A significant portion of her time is spent supporting local and international efforts (i.e. Disabled Rights International, World Health Organization) to encourage community outreach and workforce development projects for underserved persons with disability via Telerehabilitation and Videoconferencing.
-In her spare time, she enjoys traveling with her family, including five grandsons, and sitting in her Serenity Garden at home in Mesa, Arizona.
+A significant portion of her time, for over forty years is spent supporting local and international efforts (i.e. Disabled Rights International, World Health Organization) to encourage community outreach and workforce development projects for underserved persons with disability in disadvantaged communities around the world. .
+In her spare time, she enjoys traveling with her family, including six grandsons, and sitting in her Serenity Garden at home in Mesa, Arizona.
 She also remains in love with Jimmy, her deceased significant other she credits with motivating her through her own self-rehabilitation.
 Doc Apple also enjoys jazz, swimming, and playing chess, Scrabble and poker games.

-Ms. Owens is Secretary/Treasurer.
+Ms. Owens serves as Vice President of the board.
 She is the Owner and Operator of several residential facilities in the State of California for persons with mental disabilities.
-Ms. Owens possesses an extensive background in social services and group home administration.
-She is also the Executive Producer of the “Ask Dr. Applewhite” Radio Talk Show.
+Ms. Owens possesses an extensive background in social services, group home operations, and administration of residential facilities for dual-diagnosed.
 She is a graduate of Ohio State University and has extensive skills in working with disadvantaged families.